apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

    }

 On successful creation, the new cluster will automatically be started and will show up in Running state.
 If creation of the new cluster fails it can be in following states:
-- Alert – When node virtual machines were successfully provisioned, and cluster API server is accessible but further provisioning steps could not be completed.
+- Alert – When node Instances were successfully provisioned, and cluster API server is accessible but further provisioning steps could not be completed.
-- Error – When the service was unable to provision the node virtual machines for the cluster or if the cluster API server is not accessible.
+- Error – When the service was unable to provision the node Instances for the cluster or if the cluster API server is not accessible.

 .. note::
    - A minimum of 2 cores of CPU and 2GB of RAM is needed for deployment.
 Therefore, the serviceofferingid parameter of createKubernetesCluster API must be provided with the ID of such compute offerings that conform to these requirements.